 When Alcoholic Beverages Are Served

 As of September 2016, as a result of the so-called Brunch Bill, restaurants and bars can start serving alcoholic beverages at 10 a.m. on Sunday rather than noon, which had been the law since the 1930s.
-This means you can have a mimosa or bloody mary with Sunday brunch, which wasn't possible before the passage of this bill.
+This means you can have a mimosa or bloody Mary with Sunday brunch, which wasn't possible before the passage of this bill; but note, as part of the new bill, you must order food to enjoy your brunch cocktail.

 When You Buy Beer, Wine, and Liquor

 New York City liquor laws limit the sale of wine and spirits to liquor stores, but beer is available in convenience stores, delis, and grocery stores.
-You can buy beer 24 hours a day, except for on Sundays, when it cannot be sold from 3 a.m. until noon.
-Liquor stores cannot sell alcohol from midnight to 9 a.m. daily, except on Sundays when sales are only allowed from noon until 9 p.m.
+You can buy beer 24 hours a day.
+Liquor stores can sell alcohol from 8 a.m. to midnight. daily, except on Sundays when sales are only allowed from noon until 9 p.m.
 Liquor stores cannot sell any liquor or wine on Christmas Day.

 Drinking in Public Places